X

 Mortgage interest rates began cycling higher well in advance of the first increase in short-term interest rates.
 This is not uncommon; inflation running higher than desired in turn lifted expectations that the Fed would lift short-term rates, which in turn has lifted the longer-term rates that influence fixed-rate mortgages.
 Persistent inflation reinforced that cycle.

 The reverse of the above is also true.
-Mortgage rates have decreased considerably from peak levels, as an improved outlook for price pressures, loosening labor market conditions and cooling economic growth all suggest that the Fed's cycle of increases has done its job, and that lower short-term rates will be coming.
+Mortgage rates decreased considerably from peak levels, as an improved outlook for price pressures, loosening labor market conditions and cooling economic growth all suggest that the Fed's cycle of increases has done its job, and that lower short-term rates will be coming.
+Even though this is likely the case, it doesn't mean that this process will happen quickly or that mortgage rates will decline at a steady pace or by very much.

 Also important for this new rate-cutting cycle is that the Fed is no longer directly supporting the mortgage market by purchasing Mortgage-Backed Securities (which helps to keep that market liquid).
 This means that a reliable buyer of these instruments -- and one that did not care about the level of return on its investment -- has left the market.